 If you’re working on habit #1 (writing every day) then you’re already set to track your word count too!
 If you’re like me and use Google Docs, you can even use cool add-ons to set and track word count goals.

-You can also track time spent writing, but I think word count is the gold standard for writing metrics.
+You can also track time spent writing, but I think word count is more important.

 Writing Habits And Content Ideas

 If you don’t have anything to write, you should practice free writing.
 Here’s another awesome four-word quote from a famous writer: